-The Company's directors and executive officers, and any beneficial owner of more than 10% of a class of equity securities of the Company, are required to report their ownership of the Company's equity securities and any changes in such ownership to the Commission and the securities exchange on which the equity securities are registered.
-The Company is required to disclose in this Proxy Statement any delinquent filing of such reports and any failure to file such reports with respect to the fiscal year ended December 31, 1999.
-To the Company's knowledge, each of the directors and officers of the Company, other than Mr. Mittelstaedt, will have filed their Form 5 for the fiscal year ended December 31, 1999 approximately one month after the February 14, 2000 due date because of an inadvertent misunderstanding between the Company and its local outside counsel regarding the need to report transactions under the Company's plans: the 1995 Non-employee Directors Plan, the 1997 Employee Stock Purchase Plan, and the Amended and Restated 1999 Stock Incentive Plan.
+Each of the directors and officers of the Company, other than Mr. Mittelstaedt, filed their Form 5 for the fiscal year ended December 31, 1999 approximately one month after the February 14, 2000 due date because of an inadvertent misunderstanding between the Company and its local outside counsel regarding the need to report transactions under the Company's plans: the 1995 Non-employee Directors Plan and stock incentive plans.
 (Mr. Mittelstaedt filed a Form 4 on March 10, 2000, which included a late report on his transactions under the Company's 1995 Non-employee Directors Plan for the fiscal year ended December 31, 1999).
-Specific beneficial ownership of the Company's equity securities and any changes in such ownership by the Company's directors and executive officers, with the exception of Dr. Myla Lai-Goldman, is disclosed in the table set forth above and has been disclosed in a timely manner in prior annual meeting proxies.
+Beneficial ownership of the Company's equity securities and any changes in such ownership by the Company's directors and executive officers is disclosed in the table set forth above.